 Do You Really Need a Diaper Bag, Then?

-In my experience, yes, you need a diaper bag or at least a designated bag that you keep packed and at the ready.
+In my experience, yes, you definitely need a diaper bag or at least a designated bag that you keep packed and at the ready.
 I guess technically it doesn't have to be an actual diaper bag.
 There are tons of cute and versatile mini-luggage bags out there that will suffice but the important thing to make sure of is that you have lots of little pockets, zippers and a place to store your own things (like wallet, glasses case, etc).
 I used my trusty ol' Skip Hop diaper bag with both babies until last year when my kids' clothes and carry-along needs began to expand beyond burp rags and swaddles.

-Mine was a dark gray and my husband and I both carried it while my brother has always used a tactical backpack to store his own gear alongside wipes, diaps and pacifiers.
+Mine was a dark gray color and my husband and I both carried it while my brother has always used a tactical backpack to store his own gear alongside wipes, diaps and pacifiers.
 A quick search of Amazon brings up a more stylish slew of backpacks and messenger bags by names like Herschel and currently, to get my two toddlers through a day away from home, I'm sporting the super roomy Gray Arrows Weekender Tote Bag by White Elm (also on Amazon).
 All of this is to say - find a bag or two that work for you.
 If you're debating putting one on your registry definitely do it.
 You'll be glad to have it.

 Final Verdict: Yes, you need a diaper bag, or any bag that functions as a diaper bag.